 Only one comment on the proposed amendment was submitted in response to publication.
 Bonial & Associates, P.C., a creditor law firm, wrote that it supported the amendment because it "will streamline the turnover process and should create consistency nationally."
-The comment noted the inconsistencies in current turnover practices from one district to another and stated that
+The comment noted the inconsistencies in current turnover practices from one district to another and stated that "[c]reditors would benefit from one national and consistent approach to turnovers across all jurisdictions."

-Excerpt from the May 17, 2023, Report of the Advisory Committee on Bankruptcy Rules
+Excerpt from the May 17, 2023 Report of the Advisory Committee on Bankruptcy Rules